BizWiz3/Rojo-Project-Boilerplate/README.md

 - This will watch your files and sync changes to the open place in Studio.
 - Make sure the place open in Studio matches the one you built.
-- Lastly, open the Rojo plungin on the studio and make sure the port number is similar to the one in `default.project.json` and hit connect.
+- Lastly, open the Rojo plugin on the studio and make sure the port number is similar to the one in `default.project.json` and hit connect.

 #### 4. Edit and Sync